-Beverage Packaging to be One of the Most Significant Applications
+Beverage Packaging is Expected to be One of the Most Significant Applications

 To understand key trends, Download Sample Report

-United States to Account for the Largest Share in North America
+United States is Expected to Hold Major Market Share in North America

-- In the United States, the rising awareness among consumers and favorable regulations from the government are expected to drive the demand for biodegradable packaging over the forecast period.
+In the United States, the rising awareness among consumers and favorable regulations from the government is expected to drive the demand for biodegradable packaging over the forecast period.

 To understand geography trends, Download Sample Report.